LeDragoX/Win-Debloat-Tools/README.md

 ## Resume

 This project is a modified version of [another project](https://github.com/W4RH4WK/Debloat-Windows-10) that was made for debloat and tweak Windows 10 for better performance and less issues, i've done some changes so it won't annoy by unninstalled apps, and keeps stability for games.

 **There is (maybe) a undo**, because i did a restoration point script before doing everything.
-I recommend only using these scripts on a fresh installation (including Windows Updates).
-Test everything after running them before doing anything else.
-Also, there is no guarantee that everything will work after future updates since I cannot predict what Microsoft will do next.
+**Use on a fresh windows install to note the differences, and if something breaks, you can rely on a pre-made restoration point.**

 ## Interactivity

 The scripts are designed to run without any user interaction.
 Modify them beforehand.
-If you want a more interactive approach check out
+If you want a more interactive approach check out:
 - [DisableWinTracking](https://github.com/10se1ucgo/DisableWinTracking) from
 [10se1ucgo](https://github.com/10se1ucgo).
 - [Windows10Debloater](https://github.com/Sycnex/Windows10Debloater) from [Sycnex](https://github.com/Sycnex).
 - [win10script](https://github.com/ChrisTitusTech/win10script) from [ChrisTitusTech](https://github.com/ChrisTitusTech).

+## Usage

+This is kinda simple, just run the ´Script-Win10.bat´ file, click yes, and there you go, but, if you're seeing so many errors, then stop and do whats in [**Execution**](https://github.com/LeDragoX/Debloat-Win10-One-Click#usage).

+Scripts can be run individually, pick what you need.

 ## Execution
 If the `Script-Win10.bat` do not make that automatically, follow these steps.